 Religious symbol systems also formulate conceptions of general order in which they form a part of the worldview that shares unquestioned assumptions about the world and how it works.
 When religionists and devotees act together they begin to accept the group’s symbolic interpretations of the world as if they are real.
 People believe that they are participating meaningfully in an intelligible universe and this meaning is given through the religion’s cosmology or philosophy.

-Religions clothe their conceptions in an “aura of factuality” by making their conceptions of reality appear true by presenting them in an appealing and persuasive way.
+Religions clothe their conceptions in an “aura of factuality” by making their conceptions of reality appear true by presenting them appealingly and persuasively.
 Here symbols seem intensely real and factual to believers within the religious tradition although to non-believers or outsiders the symbols can appear to be mythological or false.
 The religious believer’s moods and motivations “seem uniquely realistic” in that she feels her feelings and commitments come from God (or are in tune with deepest Reality).
 In Taoism, if one lives in harmony with nature and the Tao, then he can live a spiritually fulfilled existence.

 Geertz claims that although definitions themselves establish nothing they do provide an orientation, an effective way of developing and controlling inquiry.
 As such, his definition provides only “a useful orientation, or reorientation of thought” that can develop and control a novel line of inquiry.